cfranklin11/blog-posts/2020/pycon_talks/2020-07-03-pycon-presentation-final.md

 | Thursday  | Team rosters                  | afl.com.au    | For all later matches                       |

 ^
-- Different schedules for different sources, not consistent
 - Rosters & betting odds change up until the start of each match
 - Avoid predictions with blank or stale data
 - Observe data sources as you would the data itself